Mintbase/Grants-Program/docs/faq.md

 <details>
   <summary><b>I am starting a company that [...].
 I want to use Polkadot/Kusama/Substrate to build a blockchain/parachain and connect [...].
 Would I be eligible for a grant?</b></summary>

-  What the Web3 Foundation is mainly looking for to support are projects "[driving advancement and adoption of decentralized software protocols [and] that make it easier for developers to build useful applications using these protocols.](https://web3.foundation/grants/)" As such, we do not award grants to individual companies developing their private infrastructure.
+  What the Mintbase is mainly looking for to support are projects "[driving advancement and adoption of decentralized software protocols [and] that make it easier for developers to build useful applications using these protocols.](https://web3.foundation/grants/)" As such, we do not award grants to individual companies developing their private infrastructure.
 However, if part of your work is to build a library or another piece of software that could be of interest to the general Polkadot/Kusama/Substrate ecosystem and ask for funding specific to that, we are happy to look into it.
 </details>

 <details>